sdadhwa/multi-compendia-mapping/README.md

 TSV files containing processed data.

-JSON files with structured mapping information.
+UMAP files with structured mapping information.

 Visual representations (if applicable) stored in an output/ directory.